jiang11958/fabric-platform/README.md

-﻿> Introduce
+﻿## Introduce

-. a tool to build a hyperledger fabric network in k8s.
+* a tool to build a hyperledger fabric network in k8s.
-. support multi orderer type: solo,kafka,etcdRaft
+* support multi orderer type: solo,kafka,etcdRaft
-. support peer state database type: LevelDB and CouchDB . support fabric-ca server to manager the MSP identity . support blockchain-explorer in each org
+* support peer state database type: LevelDB and CouchDB
+* support fabric-ca server to manager the MSP identity
+* support blockchain-explorer in each org
-. support generate connection profile setting file conveniently
+* support generate connection profile setting file conveniently

+## How To Use
 #### 1.we need a kubernetes network
 [how to bootup a k8s network](https://github.com/jiang11958/k8s-bootup)